-The Council’s expert team of staff and advisors – led by Senior Manager, Projects, Ulrika Lindholm – work with governments at the state and federal level, key industry and professional associations, and non-governmental organisations, particularly our NGO Partners, on a range of business engagement, bespoke research and sector development projects.
+The Council’s expert team of staff and advisors – led by Head of Projects, Holly Taylor – work with governments at the state and federal level, key industry and professional associations, and non-governmental organisations, particularly our NGO Partners, on a range of strategic research, business engagement and industry development projects.

 Current projects include:

-- Research into engagement pathways for connecting Australian industry with international energy management collaborative activities, such as the International Energy Agency’s Energy in Buildings and Communities (IEA EBC) Programme;
+- Bolstering engagement pathways for Australian industry and international energy management collaborative activities, such as the International Energy Agency’s Energy in Buildings and Communities (IEA EBC) Programme;

-- Opportunity assessment for the RACE for 2030 CRC theme E3: Developing the future energy workforce; and
+- Opportunity assessment for the RACE for 2030 CRC theme E3: Developing the future energy workforce.

 Heat pumps: realising low cost abatement in buildings and industry